Compositional Chain-of-Thought Prompting for Large Multimodal Models: Limitations

 \section{Limitations}

-In this work, we present a ZS CoT prompting method that utilizes SG representations for multimodal and compositional visual reasoning tasks.
+In this work, we present a zero-shot Chain-of-Thought prompting method that utilizes scene-graph representations for multimodal and compositional visual reasoning tasks.
 We demonstrate improved performance on several different models and benchmarks.
 Nevertheless, our work has a central limitation.
 While extending context length is an active field of research, our method is limited by the current context lengths of the LLMs being used by the LMMs.
-Additionally, SGs are not particularly useful representations when performing multimodal tasks that emphasize language over visual reasoning, such as document understanding.
-Finally, we do not anticipate negative impacts of this work, but, as with any Machine Learning method, we recommend exercising caution.
+Additionally, scene graphs are not particularly useful representations when performing multimodal tasks that emphasize language over visual reasoning, such as document understanding.
+Finally, we do not anticipate negative impacts of this work, but, as with any machine learning method, we recommend exercising caution.